AlexMartin17/amdiff-ascii-diff-tool/README.md

 # amdiff

-ASCII diff tool written in Python 3<br>
+Single window ASCII diff tool written in Python 3<br>

+I've always wanted a single window diff tool but I couldn't find one so I decided to create one myself.

 Supporting Python syntax highlighting
 <br>